fdserr/rr/README.md

 rr aims to push it a bit further in matter of ease of use, robustness and expressiveness ("rr" stands for "redux redux").

-## Rationale

-- Simple API: `defaction` and `disp!`.
-- No mutable app-state.
-- Code change of previous actions is taken into account, state is never stale.
-- Actions are printable (serializable).
-- Optimized: actions yeld memoized functions.
-- Transducer friendly: simple xforms for logging, rendering and debugging.

 ## Status